Sunday, September 1, 2024

 attributes the lacklustre performance of the firm since the takeover to the trauma of eight months of negotiation

 Quicksilva was run as an independent company.
 Check the small print of their adverts and packaging.
 There's no mention of Argus Press Software.
 Maybe if things had played out differently the company could have recovered.
-Instead, Argus Press Software yanked the chain and brought Quicksilva to heel in 1985.
+Instead, Argus Press Software yanked the lead and brought Quicksilva to heel in 1985.

 Liberty House 222 Regent Street, London, W1R